alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 let pi = 3.1415926
 ```

 Let's use pi to compute the  Earth's orbital path around the sun (approx.).
-The average distance between the Earth and the Sun is about 149.6 million km according to Google, so let's use that.
+The average distance between the Earth and the Sun is about 149.6 million km according to Google.

 ``` swift
 let distance = 149_600_000.0    // 149.6 million km